-- A valuation process based on the spot market price would implicitly include the above-described "temporary risk" discount (facing such an issue, a seller free from any constraint would tackle it by postponing the transaction until visibility is recovered); - As to a valuation process that would neutralise the temporary discount, it would not comply with the "spot" price consideration (since the only way to avoid it would be for a seller to postpone the transaction).
+- A valuation process based on the spot market price would implicitly include the above-described "temporary risk" discounts (facing such an issue, a seller free from any constraint would tackle it by postponing the transaction until visibility is recovered); - As to a valuation process that would neutralise the temporary discount, it would not comply with the "spot" price consideration (since the only way to avoid it would be for a seller to postpone the transaction).

-The practical impossibility to quantify the "temporary risk" discount makes the discussion about which scenario to choose mainly ineffective: the market-based approaches will have to be conducted bearing this limit in mind.
+The practical impossibility to quantify the "temporary risk" discount makes the discussion about which scenario to choose mainly ineffective: the marketbased approaches will have to be conducted bearing this limit in mind.

-However, in times of crisis, the valuation is probably less perturbated by this temporary discount than by the effects of the volatility itself on daily prices: indeed, what reference should be retained in an environment where these changes are relatively significant in a short amount of time?
+However, in times of crisis, the valuation is probably less influenced by this temporary discount than by the effects of the volatility itself on daily prices: indeed, what reference should be retained in an environment where these changes are relatively significant in a short amount of time?

-There is no magic recipe here, but this problem can be more or less mitigated, depending on the valuation framework (its restrictions and conditions) and on the particular valuation approach that is contemplated among all the market approaches:
+There is no magic solution here, but this problem can be more or less mitigated, depending on the valuation framework (its restrictions and conditions) and on the particular valuation approach that is contemplated among all the market approaches:

-IMPLEMENTATION OF MARKET-BASED APPROACH
+O IMPLEMENTATION OF MARKET-BASED APPROACH

-- 1. Check the trading volumes of the securities considered (on the Covid-19 crisis, generally satisfactory) - 1.
-Demonstrate representativeness of each comparable recent transaction (this can be difficult.) - 1.
-Where the standard/framework allows it, consider an average of prices over a relevant period of time, rather than a spot price to date. - 1.
-Review the peer group in order to identify possible sub-sectors with differentiated behavior during the crisis. - For all market-based methods, in general, the trade volumes should be checked, as low volumes could be a sign that the prices no longer reflect a truly relevant amount, and an even less applicable amount when considering a significant block of shares (i.e. the block of shares could not be reasonably sold on the market given current trading volumes).
+- 1. Check the trading volumes of the securities considered (on the Covid-19 crisis, generally satisfactory) - 2.
+Demonstrate representativeness of each comparable recent transaction (this can be difficult.) - 3.
+Where the standard/framework allows it, consider an average of prices over a relevant period of time, rather than a spot price to date. - 4.
+Review the peer group in order to identify possible sub-sectors with differentiated behavior during the crisis. - For all market-based methods, in general, the trade volumes should be checked, as low volumes could be a sign that the prices no longer reflect the value of a relevant block of shares, and is even less reflective when considering a significant block of shares (i.e. the block of shares could not be reasonably sold on the market given current trading volumes).
 As mentioned, this phenomenon is rare in the case of the Covid-19 crisis. - Direct stock market approach (approach only available for listed companies): prices may evolve significantly in short amounts of time.
-Depending on the valuation framework (unfortunately often very restrictive as to the date parameter.
-In such cases, only the spot price is to be retained), an average price or a range of prices based on a reasonably widened interval of time may be derived.
+In such cases, an average price or a range of prices based on a reasonably widened interval of time may be derived.
 The analysis of the profile of the stock price is useful in order to ensure that the interval of time does not only capture moments where huge gaps have occurred (e.g. at the peak loss of visibility.)